visioforge/.Net-SDK-s-samples/Media Player SDK X (crossplatform)/MAUI/SimplePlayer/readme.md

 # Media Blocks SDK .Net - MAUI Simple Player Demo

 Simple Player Demo is a media player application that uses the Media Blocks SDK .Net to play media files in MAUI applications.
-It is a good starting point for building your own media player application.
+It is a good starting point for building your media player application.

 ## Features